-Following Commission review and approval of Revision 5 of NUREG/BR-0058, the staff will publish this updated final guidance.
-A draft of the NUREG was issued for public comment and is available for interim staff use.
+In the interim, a draft of the NUREG was issued for public comment and is available for interim staff use.
 In conducting its regulatory analyses, the staff is implementing the best practices and lessons learned that are contained within this draft revision of NUREG/BR-0058.